 But when breakfast every morning consists of a smoothie with a whole cucumber, avocado, apple, head of romaine, and broccoli (yes, broccoli—it wasn’t bad), on top of daily green juice, and large salads for lunches and dinners—we nearly cleaned out our fridge by Friday.
-I was impressed with myself.
-And I also had an insane amount of leftover juice pulp.
+I was impressed with myself, and I also had an insane amount of leftover juice pulp.
+Enter: juice pulp muffins!

 I hate wasting food, and although I do feel like we get our money’s worth out of juicing, I wanted to try to use the pulp instead of just throwing it out.
-I’ve seen quite a few recipes for crackers, but sadly, I do not have a dehydrator (it’s next on my kitchen wish list).
-Muffins sounded like a good way to incorporate the leftover pulp, and also to use up some of my very neglected gluten-free flour.
-One taste of the batter and I quickly remembered that it does NOT taste good pre-bake.
+I’ve seen quite a few recipes for crackers, but sadly, I don’t have a dehydrator (it’s next on my kitchen wish list).
+Muffins sounded like a good way to incorporate the leftover juice pulp, and also to use up some of my very neglected gluten-free flour.
+One taste of the batter and I quickly remembered that gluten-free flour does NOT taste good pre-bake.

-- Pre-heat the oven to 350 degrees.
-Lightly grease a mini muffin pan.
+- Pre-heat the oven to 350 degrees F. Lightly grease a mini muffin pan.

 - Transfer the batter to the mini muffin pan and bake for 10-12 minutes.
-A knife inserted in the center should come out clean when they're done.
+A toothpick inserted in the center should come out clean when they're done.

-- Allow to cool slightly, top with a little vegan buttery spread or jam, and enjoy!
+- Allow to cool slightly, then enjoy as-is or top with a little coconut oil or jam if you like.

 For a little added texture, feel free to fold in ⅓ cup chopped walnuts after you've stirred in the dry ingredients.